Tokyo Fire Museum Photo Guide: The History of Firefighting

 The museum is easy to find.
 It’s next to the Yotsuya-Sanchome subway station.
 And pick up an English-language headset that will tell you more about the exhibits as you move around.
 Then you can explore, starting with the helicopter in the foyer.
 It is big and red and flew many hours for the Tokyo Fire Department before retirement.

-After that, there is the basement.
-Many big exhibits fill it.
+There is the basement.
+Big exhibits fill it.
 Six fire engines from the United States, France, and Germany are there.
 Some date to the 1920s, but a couple are modern.
 Any future firefighter will be sure to love them.

 One thing you need to know is that the building houses an actual fire station!
 So, you won’t be able to enter some floors (i.e., the second).
 And there are some you won’t need like the conference/event rooms and libraries.
 That leaves the third, fourth, fifth, sixth, and tenth floors for you to explore.